49ers blast Jets 31-13, but lose Garoppolo, Bosa, Mostert

 STATS

-Darnold threw a 30-yard touchdown pass to Braxton Berrios with 1:23 remaining.
+Sam Darnold threw a 30-yard touchdown pass to Braxton Berrios with 1:23 remaining.
 He was 21 of 32 for 179 yards and no turnovers. ...
-Mullens finished 8 of 11 for 71 yards and an interception in place of Garoppolo. ...
-San Francisco wide receiver Brandon Aiyuk, a first-rounddraft pick, had two catches for 21 yards in his NFL debut. ...
+Mullens finished 8 of 11 for 71 yards and an interception. ...
+San Francisco wide receiver Brandon Aiyuk, a first-round draft pick, had two catches for 21 yards in his NFL debut. ...
 New York rookie running back La’Mical Perine rushed for 17 yards on three carries in his first game.

 LOTS OF GORE

 Playing against the team that drafted him in 2005, Gore had 63 yards on 21 attempts while carrying the load in the backfield for the Jets with Le’Veon Bell on injured reserve with a hamstring injury.
-The 37-year-old running back played 10 seasons for San Francisco.
+The 37-year-old, who played 10 seasons for San Francisco, became the oldest running back in NFL history with 20 or more carries in a game.

 INJURIES

-New York played the second half without Perriman (ankle) and cornerback Quincy Wilson (concussion).
-Chris Hogan (ribs) was also hurt in the third quarter, but returned.
+New York played the second half without wide receiver Breshad Perriman (ankle) and cornerback Quincy Wilson (concussion).
 Center Connor McGovern (hamstring) and cornerback Arthur Maulet (groin) were injured in the fourth period.

 ANTHEM